CosmWasm/docs-deprecated/dev-academy/dao-governance/01-what-is-smart-contracts.md

 maintained on a blockchain.
 :::

+You can think of a DAO like a corporation.
+Corporations have a board that makes decisions.
+In DAOs, these decisions are stored on the blockchain, and the rules for making them are embedded in the application logic of smart contracts.

-DAOs and Governance are going to be game changer concept in the 21st century.
-It will change the way we think about organisations.
-This concept has huge potential because it enables groups or organisations to cooperate and execute actions on blockchains without need the of a trusted authority.
+DAOs have enormous potential to shape the way we organize and collaborate.
+They enable groups or organisations to cooperate and execute actions on blockchains without need the of a trusted authority.
 Every voting and execution takes place on chain.
-This means that the decision execution made by DAOs are unstoppable.
-Other aspect is transparency.
-Due to the nature of a blockchain, DAO members have stake in the game and their cards are more transparent compared to traditional governance systems.
+This means that the decision execution made by DAOs are uncensorable.

+Another compelling aspects of DAOs is their transparency.
+Where it can take years to audit the finances of a traditional corporations, understanding the state of the DAO is as simple as querying its blockchian.

 ## CosmWasm and Governance